-Base Unit: A base unit that is assumed for all entries, unless otherwise indicated.
+- Base Unit: A base unit that is assumed for all entries, unless otherwise indicated.
 If a record does not contain a Unit value, then the Base Unit is used.
-Otherwise the value found in the Unit (if any) is used.

-Base Value: A base value is added to the value found in an entry, similar to Base Time.

-Version: Version number of media type format.
+Otherwise the value found in the Unit (if any) is used. - Base Value: A base value is added to the value found in an entry, similar to Base Time. - Base Sum: A base sum is added to the sum found in an entry, similar to Base Time. - Version: Version number of media type format.
 This attribute is an optional positive integer and defaults to 5 if not present.
 [RFC Editor: change the default value to 10 when this specification is published as an RFC and remove this note]